gavinwcheng/music_discover/README.md

 ## Program Logic

 We have built the MVC using Ruby on Rails and used Neo4j as our database.
 Our recommendation logic is two-fold:

-1) Recommend users who are ranked by their number of shared artists with current user and the number of appearance of each shared artist in both recommended user's and current user's playlists
+1) Recommend users who are ranked by their number of shared artists with  the current user and the number of appearances of each shared artist in both the recommended user's and current user's playlists

-2) Recommend artists (from each recommended user) who are not already in current user's playlists, who are ranked by the number of appearance in the recommended user's account The recommendation and RSpotify API methods are modularized in respective helper files.
-Feature and unit tests can be run by writing ‘rspec’ command.
+2) Recommend artists (from each recommended user) who are not already in the current user's playlists, who are ranked by the number of appearances in the recommended user's account

+The recommendation and RSpotify API methods are modularized in respective helper files.
+Feature and unit tests can be run by running ‘rspec’ in your terminal.

 ## Getting Started

-To clone the repo to your local machine run the following command from your command line `git clone https://github.com/gavinwcheng/music_discover.git` To install the gems and dependencies, run `gem install bundler` to install the bundle gem followed by `bundle` to install the gems in the Gemfile.
+To clone the repo to your local machine run the following command from your command line

+`git clone https://github.com/gavinwcheng/music_discover.git`

+To install the gems and dependencies, run `gem install bundler` to install the bundle gem followed by `bundle` to install the gems in the Gemfile.

 Since this project works with the Spotify API, you need to create a Spotify Developer account, which will facilitate the Spotify API.
 Fortunately this is very simple to do.
 First visit https://developer.spotify.com/ and create a new app, giving it a name and description of your choice.
 This will take you to a new page where your Client ID and Client Secret are displayed.
-It’s import these are stored securely on your local machine so we recommend storing them in your Environment Variables.
+It’s important that these are stored securely on your local machine so we recommend storing them in your environment variables.
 To do this run `open ~/.bash_profile` in the command line and add the following lines to your bash profile:

  `export SPOTIFY_SECRET=<YOUR_CLIENT_SECRET>`